Li Tu: 2023: First ATP Tour win

 In Newport, after qualifying for the main draw, Tu won his first match at ATP Tour level by beating Aleksandar Vukic in straight sets.
 This was also his first match win against a top 100 player.

 He entered the Mallorca Championships, also as qualifier, but lost his first-round match against lucky loser Pavel Kotov.

 He also entered the main draw at the Chengdu Open as a lucky loser and lost in the first round to Arthur Rinderknech.

-2024: US Open debut
+2024: Masters and US Open debuts

 He qualified for his home tournament, the Brisbane International.

 He again qualified for the Hall of Fame Open, losing to Eliot Spizzirri in the first round.
 He also qualified for the main draw of the US Open making his debut at this major.
 In the first round, he lost to third seed Carlos Alcaraz in four sets.

-2025: Adelaide International second round
+2025: Adelaide and Australian wildcards

 As a wildcard entrant, Tu defeated James Duckworth to reach the second round at the Adelaide International, where he lost to Benjamin Bonzi.
 Again given entry to the main draw as a wildcard at the Australian Open, he lost to 24th seed Jiří Lehečka in the first round.